4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Sri Lanka 4 week travel guide

-You have to factor in travel time between places, general rest and recovery time.
+You should factor in travel time between places, general rest and recovery time.

 Sri Lanka itinerary | 4 week travel guide

-By planning a 4-week trip to Sri Lanka, you can travel a little more slowly and have a bit more time in the places you are visiting.
+By planning a 4-week trip to Sri Lanka, you can travel a little more slowly and have more time in the places you visit.

-For our Sri Lanka itinerary, we tried to include a mix of cities, mountains, beaches and safaris to really get a balance of all the incredible things to do in Sri Lanka.
+For our Sri Lanka itinerary, I’ve included an exciting mix of cities, mountains, beaches, and safaris to really capture the essence of all the incredible things to do in Sri Lanka.

 When is the best time to visit Sri Lanka?

-The cheapest time to visit Sri Lanka is unsurprisingly the rainy season from October to November, where it is likely to rain almost everywhere on the island.
+Unsurprisingly, the cheapest time to visit Sri Lanka is the rainy season, from October to November, when it will likely rain almost everywhere on the island.

-Despite being a relatively small island, Sri Lanka has different weather depending on where you visit and what time of year you visit.
+Despite being a relatively small island, Sri Lanka has different weather depending on where and what time of year you visit.

 Sri Lanka weather

-The best time to visit Sri Lanka hill country and the south and west coast is from December to March.
-The weather should be lovely and sunny at that time of year.
+The best time to visit Sri Lanka’s hill country and the south and west coast is from December to March.
+The weather should be lovely and sunny then.

-However, if you are looking to hit the east coast, then you should aim to visit between April and September.
+However, if you want to visit the East Coast, you should aim to visit between April and September.

 The weather should be nicer then.
-Make sure your Sri Lanka itinerary takes into account the weather of the region you are planning to visit.
+Ensure your Sri Lanka itinerary considers the weather of the region you plan to visit.

 One month in Sri Lanka

 You can see a range of destinations when you spend one month in Sri Lanka.
-I wouldn’t try and cram too many places in, as you want to spend a few days in each location.
+I wouldn’t try to cram too many places, as you want to spend a few days in each location.

-Slow travel is always better than just spending 1 night in town, city or village.
+Slow travel is always better than just spending one night in a town, city or village.

-Here are the places featured in this 4 week Sri Lanka guide.
+Here are the places featured in this four week Sri Lanka guide.

 • Colombo